theapache64/theapache64.github.io/src/content/blog/why-fullMode-hates-gson.md

 ✅ Report ready (7.98s) -> report.html
 ```

-Let's look at the report file
+Cool.
+The report is ready.
+Let's look at it

 ## 📜 Report